 In the Diocese of Truro our vision is for “discovering God’s kingdom, growing the church.”
 As education is all about growing and discovering, so our work with schools and colleges is at the heart of our diocesan life.

 Our aim is to be a significant partner in raising standards for all children in Cornwall and the Isles of Silly.

 To this end, not only do we work directly with the 44 Church Schools in Cornwall and the Isles of Scilly but also through members of congregations who are also school staff and governors and through a variety of partnerships to offer teacher training, curriculum development, governance development and school improvement we are actively involved with many more schools and academies across the County and beyond the Tamar!

 Our central team leads and resources this work led by Simon Cade, Diocesan Director of Education and Discipleship.
-Jo Osborne is our Director for Schools, working closely with school leaders, Ofsted and the DfE in making sure that we become a significant partner for raising standards.
+Mark Lees is our Interim Director for Schools, working closely with school leaders, Ofsted and the DfE in making sure that we become a significant partner for raising standards.

-One of our key contributions to schools is through our network of governors and directors, the diocese works directly with more directors and governors in Cornwall than any other body; Bex Couch leads this work, supported by Deborah Stainer.
-In addition, to support the work of the church in all schools, regardless of their status, Rebecca Evans has joined our team.
+One of our key contributions to schools is through our network of governors and directors, the diocese works directly with more directors and governors in Cornwall than any other body; Bex Couch leads this work.
+In addition, Deborah Stainer has recently joined our team to provide support across all areas of our work, and to support the work of the church in all schools, regardless of their status, Rebecca Evans has joined our team.